Facail don Fhaclair

 Traditional singing, within communities, and performed in an informal and relaxed manner is becoming frighteningly rare.

-I hope the above highlights the fragile state of traditional Gaelic singing in the 21st century, and the need to keep this precious living tradition alive within Gaelic speaking communities.
+I hope the above highlights the fragile state of traditional Gaelic singing (not to be confused with 'traditional' songs) in the 21st century, and the need to keep these precious living traditions alive within Gaelic speaking communities.

 I hope the blog encourages debate, and I would welcome any questions or feedback. (please use the contact form).